ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 ## 1. Track status of UIN Generation by providing Registration ID
 In MOSIP, an individual will initiate a request to track the status of UIN Generation based on an RID.

-An individual will follow the following procedure to initiate the track status related to UIN generation:
+An individual will execute the following procedure to initiate the track status request related to UIN generation:

 1. An individual provides the RID for which he/she wants to track the status of UIN generation.
 2. The system validates the provided RID, checks for the registered mobile number/email ID, and triggers an OTP